opensport/opensport.github.io/README.md

 # Welcome to `sport.db`

-A free open public domain sports database & schema for use in any (programming) language
+A free open public domain sports database 'n' schema for use in any (programming) language
 (e.g. uses plain text fixtures/data sets).